Vector fields in cylindrical and spherical coordinates: Vector fields

 Any vector field can be written in terms of the unit vectors as:

-The spherical unit vectors are related to the Cartesian unit vectors by:
+The spherical basis vectors are related to the Cartesian basis vectors by the Jacobian matrix:

+Normalizing the Jacobian matrix so that the spherical basis vectors have unit length we get:

 Note: the matrix is an orthogonal matrix, that is, its inverse is simply its transpose.

 The Cartesian unit vectors are thus related to the spherical unit vectors by:

 Time derivative of a vector field

 To find out how the vector field A changes in time, the time derivatives should be calculated.

 In Cartesian coordinates this is simply:

 However, in spherical coordinates this becomes:

 The time derivatives of the unit vectors are needed.
 They are given by: